 Saskatchewan Rivers Public School Division has also been collaborating with the North American Centre for Threat Assessment and Trauma Response in preparation for our students' return to school with a particular focus on reconnecting with individuals, identifying and responding to each individual's needs.

-Below are some overarching guidelines that align with the Re-Open Saskatchewan Primary and Secondary Educational Institution Guidelines in preparation for the return of students to our classrooms.
+Below are some overarching guidelines that align with the Re-Open Saskatchewan Primary and Secondary Educational Institution Guidelines and the government's Safe Schools Plan in preparation for the return of students to our classrooms.